azawawi/perl6-gtk-scintilla/doc/GTK-Scintilla-Editor.md

 Cursor
 ------

-The following methods provide cursor-related API.
-CursorType is an enumeration and can be one of the following values:
+The following methods provide cursor-related API. `CursorType` is an enumeration and can be one of the following values:

-- Normal - Arrow - Wait - ReverseArrow
+  * Normal

+  * Arrow

+  * Wait

+  * ReverseArrow

-### cursor(CursorType $cursor-type)
+### cursor(CursorType $type)

-Sets the cursor.
+Sets the cursor type.

 ### cursor returns CursorType